What Is Adware?

 Despite its often-unwanted nature, not all adware is illegal – and if anything, it’s far more common than you might expect.

 Traditional legal adware is a profitable business model.
 Pay-per-click, pay-per-view and pay-per-install adware models are even used by reputable firms to market products and promote free software.
 However, the legality lies in consent – users must know what they’re downloading.
 Without consent, adware becomes problematic.

-Potentially unwanted programs (PUPs) are types of adware that reside in your device without your knowledge or desire, even if you’ve given consent for their download.
-While they may not necessarily be malicious, PUPs can provide a platform for further malware to make its way onto your device – making it a notoriously grey area in terms of legality.
+PUPs are types of adware that reside in your device without your knowledge or desire, even if you’ve given consent for their download.
+While they may not necessarily be malicious, PUPs can provide a platform for further malware to make its way onto your device – making it a notoriously gray area in terms of legality.

 This adware may target your browser and clog up your screens with toolbars and advertisements.
 These toolbars may even contain trojans that redirect your searches away from legitimate sites, towards fraudulent replicas designed to look like carbon copies of the original – so, take extra care when browsing and always double-check URLs when entering new sites.

 How To Remove Adware on a PC

 When it comes to adware, prevention is the best cure.
 However, mistakes can happen and understanding how to remove adware on your PC can make your life a lot easier and your data safer.

 Firstly, adware usually embeds itself in a file that has been downloaded with or without your permission – whether maliciously embedded with rootkits or simply in your saved files.

 - Close all running software and any open browsers

 - Open “Windows Task Manager”